 Do you ever take a moment to sit down and think about how far you’ve come in your career?
 Many of you have watched me grow and learn as a practitioner over the years.
 Some of you have been reading my blog posts since day one, so you know that I’m not doing things NOW the way I did things THEN.
 I hope you aren’t either.
 We should all be growing and progressing as practitioners–just like we do in real life.
 The more you know, the more you should be changing how you do things.

-This blog post is the pre-training for a live, advanced AcuGraph webinar I’m hosting on Friday, September 29, 2017, at 12:00 PM MT.
-It’s called Patients are Getting Better, Faster.
+This blog post is the pre-training for a live, advanced AcuGraph webinar called Patients are Getting Better, Faster.

 In this upcoming webinar, I’m going to teach you some of the NEWEST things I am doing in my clinic.
 Getting better results for my patients has always been the goal.
 If I can get better results with a new technique, tool or philosophy–then I’m all in.

 And let me tell you, for this advanced AcuGraph webinar, I’m all in!
-Here’s a link to another post with the registration details for this upcoming webinar!
+Here’s a link to another post with the recording details for this webinar!

 Since this webinar is really focused toward advanced practitioners, I won’t be focusing on simple tonification and sedation techniques, simple graph analysis, marketing strategies, etc. This is about the real nuts and bolts of how I am currently practicing day by day in my clinic.
 I get a lot of really hard cases.
 Sometimes I wonder if the patient sitting in front of me is out of my league…but I believe that because of the techniques I am currently using, I’m getting a whole new level of results.